nsidc/snow-today-webapp-server/doc/data.md

 These data are produced daily on the Research Computing hardware, transferred to NSIDC hardware, and post-processed for use by the webapp.

+This data is expected to be mounted at runtime.

 * `cogs/`: Cloud-Optimized GeoTIFFs. ~9 per day (1 for each variable).
 These are originally created on RC as regular GeoTIFFs, transferred, then post-processed by